Preview: Condors at Stars, 5 p.m.

 PLAYOFF PICTURE

-Bakersfield finds itself right in the thick of the Pacific Division playoff race with 15 games left in the regular season.
-The team sits fourth, four points out of second.
-A magic number of 20 separates the Condors from the postseason, which shrinks based off Condors points gained and Tucson points lost.
+Bakersfield finds itself right in the thick of the Pacific Division playoff race with 14 games left in the regular season.
+The team sits fourth, two points out of third and six points out of second.
+A magic number of 18 separates the Condors from the postseason, which shrinks based off Condors points gained and Tucson points lost.
+The Roadrunners host San Jose tonight and tomorrow.
 Seven teams will qualify for the Calder Cup Playoffs from the Pacific Division with the one seed earning a first-round bye.
 Click here for the playoff primer.

 TWO STEP